au-williams/docker-discord-bot/readme.md

 ## Deploying the bot

 Discord updates context menus and slash commands using a POST request.
 This typically requires each command to create a [builder](https://discordjs.guide/slash-commands/advanced-creation.html#adding-options) before submitting the POST request but most of this has been automated.
 Your commands must use the `setDeploymentType` setter on their `Listener` objects.
-Starting the bot with the `deploy` argument will deploy the commands to Discord ...
+Starting the bot with the `deploy` argument will deploy the commands to Discord.

 ```cmd
 $ node index.js deploy